alexfigliolia/metrics-queue-react/README.md

 export const AwesomeComponent = () => {
   const eventReached = useMetricSubscription("your_mark_or_measure");

-  if(!eventReached) return null; // Or a loader, or whatever makes you happy today
+  if(!eventReached) return null; // Or a spinner, or whatever makes you happy today

   return <SomeExpensiveOrAsyncComponent />
 }